DataFire/Integrations/integrations/generated/google_adexchangebuyer/README.md

       * width `integer`
     * price `string`: The price of the promoted app including the currency info.
     * starRating `number`: The app rating in the app store.
 Must be in the range [0-5].
-    * store `string`: The URL to the app store to purchase/download the promoted app.
     * videoURL `string`: The URL of the XML VAST for a native ad.
 Note this is a separate field from resource.video_url.
   * openAuctionStatus `string`: Top-level open auction status.
 Read-only.
 This field should not be set in requests.
 If disapproved, an entry for auctionType=OPEN_AUCTION (or ALL) in servingRestrictions will also exist.
 Note that this may be nuanced with other contextual restrictions, in which case it may be preferable to read from ServingRestrictions directly.
   * productCategories `array`: Detected product categories, if any.
 Each category is represented by an integer as defined in  ad-product-categories.txt.
 Read-only.
 This field should not be set in requests.